LionLai/OWINWeiboOAuth/README.md

 OWINWeiboOAuth
 ==============

-For ASP.Net MVC 5 Weibo OAuth
+For OWIN Weibo OAuth2 Provider

+How To Use

+`app.UseWeiboAuthentication(appId: "", appSecret: "");`